If I’m left to my own devices for too long, I travel.

 After I finally finished my wearisome degree in Biochemistry, there remained the question – what the hell was I supposed to do now?
 While my overly zealous coursemates joined grad-schemes, got jobs or *shudder* enrolled in further study… I was left thinking that all of the options available to me sounded dreadful.

 So I moved to Australia and travelled the world for 19 months.

 It was pretty epic.
 I made a lot of memories.
 Visited 14 countries in the end I think, and came back pretty fatigued with the whole thing and actually keen to get a job.
 Can you imagine?
 I remember the thing I missed most was having STUFF.
 And somewhere to put it that wasn’t my rucksack.

-For the four years since, I’ve lived in London.
-I worked on my career in tech consultancy, settled into a 9 to 5 kinda life and travelling was relegated to something I did for just 25 days a year.
+Since returning, I’ve lived in London.
+I worked on my career in tech consultancy, settled into a 9 to 5 kinda life and travelling got relegated to something I did for just 25 days a year.